tstenner1/HW_Python_Challenge/README.md

   * The total number of votes each candidate won

   * The winner of the election based on popular vote.

-* In addition, your final script should both print the analysis to the terminal and export a text file with the results.

 ## Copyright